 Due to the coronavirus pandemic, standardized testing was suspended as the entire state switched to distance learning in early March and stayed in that learning mode through the end of the school year.
-Accountability data from ACCESS, MCA, and MTAS was disrupted in FY20 due to COVID-19 related school closures and implementation of distance learning, and VCS was unable to conduct our spring school administered testing.
+Accountability data from ACCESS, MCA, and MTAS was disrupted in FY21 due to COVID-19 related school closures, switching between inperson instruction and distance learning.
 As a result, data routinely required in the school's annual report will be unavailable.